CohanR/BrainVolume_Calculation/README.md

 2. Compute Volume from Mask: A function to calculate the volume of non-zero voxels from a mask.
 The volume calculation is based on the voxel dimensions of the image.

-3. Volume Calculations: Utilizes the above function to compute volumes of grey matter, white matter, and CSF.
+3. Volume Calculations: Utilises the above function to compute volumes of grey matter, white matter, and CSF.
 Additionally, it calculates the total brain volume excluding and including CSF.

 4. Volume Conversion to mL: For ease of understanding, computed volumes (originally in mm^3) are converted to mL.

 5. Results Display: Outputs the computed volumes in a structured format.

-6. Interactive Visualization:
+6. Interactive Visualisation:
     - Displays the anatomical T1-weighted image in an interactive grayscale mode within Jupyter Lab.
-    - Visualizes the grey and white matter segmentation overlayed on the anatomical image.
-These visualizations are saved as HTML files and can be viewed directly in a browser.
+    - Visualises the grey and white matter segmentation overlayed on the anatomical image.
+These visualisations are saved as HTML files and can be viewed directly in a browser.

 ## **Usage**

 1. Modify Base Directory: Ensure you set `base_dir` to the path where your anatomical and segmented images are stored.

-2. Run the Script: Execute the Python script in a Jupyter Lab environment or a similar platform that supports interactive visualization.
-If not using Jupyter Lab, you might want to comment out or modify the inline visualization sections.
+2. Run the Script: Execute the Python script in a Jupyter Lab environment or a similar platform that supports interactive visualisation.
+If not using Jupyter Lab, you might want to comment out or modify the inline visualisation sections.

 3. View Results: Check the printed results for volume calculations and open the generated HTML files ("sub-013_GreyMatter.html" and "sub-013_WhiteMatter.html") in a browser for visual representation.